Fanita Ranch Update

 With all large project applications, developers or their representatives provide funding to reimburse the City for staff time and expenses incurred under professional service contracts specifically related to the project.
 Staff time and professional service contracts for the Fanita Ranch Project are funded by the developer rather than the City’s General Fund.

-A workshop will be held on the topic of public safety at an upcoming City Council meeting.
+A workshop will be held on the topic of public safety at the February 12, 2020 City Council meeting.
 The presentation will be posted here when it is completed.

 The September 11, 2019 City Council workshop presentation addressed transportation and circulation.